obtbe/obtbe/README.md

 # Hey, I'm Zeid

 For the past few years I've been working in data analytics and engineering.
-Currently I focus on data engineering — building reliable pipelines with Python, SQL, and Scala.
+Currently I focus on data engineering.

 [Blog →](https://obtbe.com)